The affine Springer fiber-sheaf correspondence: Affine Springer fibers

 For any $\bP$ and $\gamma\in \fg(\cK)$ , define the affine Springer fiber When $\bP=G(\cO)$ we omit the superscript and when $\bP=\bI$ we write $\tSp_\gamma=\Sp_\gamma^\bI$.

 The space $\Sp_\gamma^\bP$ is a sub-ind-scheme of $\Fl^\bP$.
-It is always nonreduced, but since it makes no difference to us, we will only work with the reduced structure of $\Sp_\gamma^\bP$. $\Sp_\gamma^\bP$ is finite-dimensional if and only if $\gamma$ is regular semisimple \cite{KL88}.
-We shall mostly focus on the case $\gamma$ is regular semisimple from now on.
+It is always nonreduced, but since it makes no difference to us, we will only work with the reduced structure of $\Sp_\gamma^\bP$ (see \cite[Sections 2.2.9 and 2.5.1]{YunLectures} for more details). $\Sp_\gamma^\bP$ is locally finite-dimensional if and only if $\gamma$ is regular semisimple \cite{KL88}.
+We shall mostly focus on the case when $\gamma$ is regular semisimple from now on.
 We also assume $\gamma$ is compact, i.e. contained in some Iwahori subgroup, or equivalently that the affine Springer fiber is nonempty.
-The ind-scheme $\Sp_\gamma$ is locally of finite type, and by results of \cite{KL88} there exists a free abelian group $L$ acting on $\Sp_\gamma^\bP$ freely and a projective scheme $S\subset \Sp_\gamma^\bP$ such that $L\cdot S=\Sp_\gamma^\bP$.
-The free abelian group $L$ can be identified with the cocharacter lattice $X_*(C_{G(\cK)}(\gamma))$.
+The ind-scheme $\Sp_\gamma$ is locally of finite type, and by results of \cite{KL88} there exists a free abelian group $L_\gamma$ acting on $\Sp_\gamma^\bP$ freely and a projective scheme $S\subset \Sp_\gamma^\bP$ such that $L_\gamma\cdot S=\Sp_\gamma^\bP$.
+The free abelian group $L$ can be identified with the cocharacter lattice of the centralizer $G_\gamma:=C_{G(\cK)}(\gamma)$ of $\gamma$:

 In particular, $L$ is trivial if and only if $\gamma$ is elliptic.
 In this case, $\Sp_\gamma^\bP$ is a projective variety. \begin{remark} By the Jordan decomposition, we can write any $\gamma$ as the sum of commuting semisimple and nilpotent elements: $\gamma=\gamma_s+\gamma_n$.
 Therefore, we can reduce the study of general $\gamma$ to nilpotent and semisimple $\gamma$, as $\Sp_\gamma=\Sp_{\gamma_s}\cap \Sp_{\gamma_n}$.
 While it is also interesting to study non-regular semisimple elements, much about this case can in principle be extracted from the regular semisimple case by the fact that the centralizer of a semisimple element is a reductive group over $\cK$.
-In the present work, we are mostly concerned with $H^{L_\gamma}_*(\Sp_\gamma)$ for $L_\gamma$ a compact subgroup of the centralizer of $\gamma$.
-For example, the natural action of the dDAHA on the coordinate ring of the universal centralizer in Theorem \ref{thm:universalcentralizer as coulomb} can be interpreted as taking $\gamma=0$ and $L_\gamma=G_\cO\subseteq G_\cK$.
+In the present work, we are mostly concerned with $H^{K_\gamma}_*(\Sp_\gamma)$ for $K_\gamma\subseteq J_\gamma(\cO)$, i.e. a subgroup of the $\cO$-points of a smooth integral model of the centralizer of $\gamma$\footnote{This is to ensure that the $K_\gamma$-action on $\Sp_\gamma$ factors through a finite-dimensional quotient and the equivariant BM homology can be defined.
+The assumption on $K_\gamma$ can possibly be weakened.} defined in Section \ref{sec:endoscopy}.